-To favor Uni(CFD) and quaid, which use CFDs only, we focused on the impact of various noise rates.
+To favor $\mathsf{Uni}(\mathsf{CFD})$ and quaid, which use CFDs only, we focused on the impact of various noise rates.

 The results on HOSP data and DBLP data are reported in Figures 10(a) and 10(b), respectively, which tell us the following.
 (1) Uni clearly outperforms Uni(CFD) and quaid by up to 15% and 30%, respectively.
 This verifies that matching indeed helps repairing.
 (2) The F-measure typically decreases when noi% increases for all three approaches.
 However, Uni with matching is less sensitive to noi%, which is another benefit of unifying repairing with matching.
 (3) Even with CFDs only, our method Uni(CFD) still outperforms quaid, as expected.
 This is because quaid only generates possible fixes with heuristic, while Uni(CFD) finds both deterministic fixes and reliable fixes.
-This also verifies that deterministic and reliable fixes are more accurate than possible fixes.